-You can drive, use public transportation, and bike (depending on the weather) around Manitoba.
+You can drive, use public transportation, and bike around Manitoba.

-If you have a vehicle, you can use your valid foreign driver's license for up to three months from your entry.
-Remember to apply for a driver's license before the three months is up.
+If you have a vehicle, you can use your valid foreign driver's license for up to 90 days from your entry.
+Remember to apply for a driver's license before the 90 days is up.
+You may even consider getting a driver's license even if you don't drive.
+In Canada, a driver's license is the main form of ID.

 The agency to go to for licensing is Manitoba Public Insurance.

-If you're in Winnipeg, the Winnipeg Transit is a practical way to get around the city.
+If you're in Winnipeg (and don't want to drive), the Winnipeg Transit is a practical way to get around the city.
 You can buy a ticket or a Peggo card from various locations in person, by phone or online.
 You can also pay in cash but make sure to have the exact amount.
 Drivers cannot provide change.
 You can get the Navigo app to know the bus routes and which bus number to take to reach your destination.
 Other Manitoban cities that have public transportation are Brandon and Thompson.

 Taxis are also available.
 You will need to call a taxi or cab company to book a ride.
 Rideshare like Uber are relatively new in the province.
 You will need to download an app and book in advance.
 Biking is a healthy way to get around.
 It's also cost-effective and good for the environment.

-Know the cycling rules before you go out there.
+Know the cycling rules before you go out there (check the resources below).
 For example, biking on sidewalks is not allowed here.
 You have to follow the rules of the road.
 You also need to wear a helmet.
 Using safety equipment is required by law.